Green-Software-Foundation/certification/planning/IMP-Schema-Documentation.md

 ## Overview

 The **Impact Manifest Protocol (IMP)** is a structured YAML/JSON format for documenting Software Carbon Intensity (SCI) calculations.
-It serves as an **optional, alternative submission method** for the GSF Certificate of Disclosure program.
+It serves as an **optional, alternative submission method** for the GSF SCI Self-Certification Program.

 ### Purpose